 - Non-use, or improper use of helmets, and

-- Non-use, or improper use of seatbelts
+- Non-use, or improper use of seatbelts and child restraint systems

 Strengthening the capability of the road traffic police to enforce traffic laws is fundamental to deterring road users from violating the laws, to reduce harm and to reduce inappropriate and unsafe behaviors on the roads.

-All knowledge and policing practices are tailored to the local context within of each of the cities, to allow for flexibility in their application by local police.
+All knowledge and policing practices are tailored to the local context within each of the cities, to allow for flexibility in their application by local police.

 GRSP’s Road Policing Capacity Building Programme is dedicated towards three target groups, namely:

 GRSP is building road policing capacity and capability through: